philcryer/quotes/company-quotes.md

 1. "Is this an acceptable method?
 If so, let's make it an acceptable method."
 1. "Glad to see you working."
 1. "I was a little embarrassed to ask people for selfies."
+1. "OMG I hate that."
+1. "Actually, if you look at it at an angle, it looks different than if you look at it head on.
+1. "How'd I click on all these links already?
+I don't remember doing any of this."